-Party-Directed Mediation: Helping Others Resolve Differences (2nd Edition) may be downloaded for free as a PDF file.
+Party-Directed Mediation: Facilitating Dialogue Between Individuals (3rd Edition, 2014) by Gregorio Billikopf may be downloaded for free as a PDF file and printed.
 Instructions on how to distribute this book for free are found at the bottom of this page.
 If you have trouble printing any of the chapters, please let us know.
 This is a public service of the University of California.

 For video and audio that goes with these chapters, go to http://www.cnr.berkeley.edu/ucce50/ag-labor/7conflict/PartyDirMediationMedia.htm

 Party Directed Mediation: Helping Others Resolve Differences is an effort to present practical, sound, research-based ideas hopefully leading to the improved management of deep-seated interpersonal conflict.
 While many of the concepts were originally developed through research in agriculture and agri-business firms, the methods (Party-Directed Mediation and Negotiated Performance Appraisal) have since drawn the interest of a wide range of people from women's groups, churches, attorneys, and mediation centers throughout the world.
 The methods used require more time than traditional mediation, but are particularly well suited to volunteer mediators, intercultural and multi-ethnic conflicts when issues of saving face are important, and other conflicts in which emotional factors are high.
 This approach is especially geared to help parties who will continue to live or work together after the mediator goes home, and need to learn interpersonal negotiation skills for handling future differences.